mariadb-edwardstoever/SSL_for_Mariadb/README.md

 * Even with the advent of 11.4, there are good reasons to use TLS certificates, such as for maxscale.

 ## Test that required software is installed on the server.
+Begin by changing directory into your linux distribution (REDHAT or DEBIAN) and run the script test_required_software.sh
 ```
 ./test_required_software.sh
 ```

 # INSTRUCTIONS

-Begin by changing directory into your linux distribution (REDHAT or DEBIAN) and running the script step_1.sh
+Run the script step_1.sh
 ```
 ./step_1.sh
 ```